Austin Riley Player Props: Braves vs. Diamondbacks

-Austin Riley -- with a slugging percentage of .667 in his past 10 games, including three home runs -- will be in action for the Atlanta Braves against the Arizona Diamondbacks, with Merrill Kelly on the hill, on June 2 at 9:40 PM ET.
+Austin Riley -- with a slugging percentage of .634 in his past 10 games, including three home runs -- will be in action for the Atlanta Braves versus the Arizona Diamondbacks, with Ryne Nelson on the hill, on June 3 at 10:10 PM ET.

-In his previous game he had a hitless showing (0-for-3 with an RBI) against the Athletics.
+In his most recent game, he went 1-for-4 with a double against the Diamondbacks.

 Austin Riley Game Info & Props vs. the Diamondbacks